 Poor sleep has been linked with high blood pressure, atherosclerosis, heart failure, heart attacks, stroke, diabetes, and obesity.
 Researchers have shown that getting at least eight hours of sleep is needed for good heart health.
 Getting less than eight hours of sleep can put you at a greater risk for developing heart disease.

-Acupuncture can successfully treat a wide array of sleep problems without any of the side effects of prescription or over-the-counter sleep aids.
+Acupuncture can successfully treat a wide array of sleep problems without any of the side effects of over-the-counter sleep aids.
 The acupuncture treatments for sleeping problems focus on the root disharmony within the body that is causing the insomnia.
 Therefore, those who receive acupuncture for insomnia achieve not only better sleep, but also an overall improvement of physical and mental health.

 Call us today at 305.446.3009 for a FREE consultation to see how acupuncture and Oriental medicine can optimize your heart health and help you to live a long, healthy life.